Volodymyr-M/docs/index.md

 ## Platform support

-Ingantt is available on Windows, Android and the Web.
+Ingantt is available on Windows, MacOS, Android and the Web.